nootkan/classic-press-formspammertrap-plugin/README.txt

 Spam submissions are automatically blocked and redirected.
 No spam emails reach your inbox.

 = How do I know the cleanup worked? =
 Check your error logs for detailed cleanup reports.
-You'll see exactly what was removed: options, files, folders, and database entries.
+You'll see exactly what was removed: options, files, folders, database entries, and form submissions.

+= Can I export my form submissions? =
+The current version displays submissions in the admin dashboard.
+For export functionality, you can copy the data from individual submission views or contact support for bulk export options.

 == Requirements ==